libresh/libre.sh/doc/deploying-a-server.md

 ## Deploying a mailserver

-Right now, this is still a bit separate from the rest of the infrastructure - just get a server with Docker (doesn't have to be coreos), and run:
+Right now, this is still a bit separate from the rest of the indiehosters - just get a server with Docker (doesn't have to be coreos), and run:

 ```bash
 docker run -d -p 25:25 -p 443:443 indiehosters/yunohost /sbin/init